 This article was published in the pan-Arabic newspaper 'Asharq Alawsat' on Monday 26 May 2014:

 Intuitive Visionary praying for Global Peace and Healing.
 Born at 'Beulah' Crescent London; European: mixed nationality from Anatolia, Greece, France, Spain, Luxemburg; only part English; with family born in USA.
 Humanitarian heart with real concerns impacting people and the world we live in.
 Different perspectives help me to understand the bigger picture.
 In 2012 Jesus Christ increased his presence in dreams, internal theophany (visions) and visiting children in Bolton, UK making his truth known.
 His Return is foretold.
 Long overdue is Global Peace and healing.
 Please focus on this.
 Do not feed war and hate!

-On 7th January 2013, During Prayer I had the Epiphany of Jesus Christ at an Open Door
+7th January 2013, in Prayer an Epiphany of Jesus Christ standing at an Open Gate

 Jesus Christ was Radiating Glorious Golden Yellow Light from His Heart.
 Wearing a Gold Crown and Mantle.
 Yes Jesus is Alive; He is Crowned with God Given Authority.
 New Jerusalem.